fiinix/fiinix.github.io/_posts/2017/january/2017-01-04-in-memoriam-amanda.md

 layout: post
 title: "In Memoriam: Amanda"
 date: 2017-01-04 T 09:00 UTC
-tags : [Running, Health, Cancer, Leukaemia, Marathon, "Just Giving", Charity, "In Memoriam", "Saucony Cambridge Half Marathon"]
+tags : [Running, Marathons, Charities, "In Memoriam", "Saucony Cambridge Half Marathon"]
-category: personal
+category: Health
 excerpt: "In which I begin training for my first half marathon and set the stage for raising money in memory of Amanda."
 color: "#0b9cdb"
 color2: "#0088d1"